AdaCore/training_material/courses/ada_essentials/040_statements/88-statements.lab.rst

 Statements Lab
 ----------------

+* Goal

+  - Create a simple program to build a sheet for tracking your daily work schedule

 * Requirements

-  - Create a simple program to build a sheet for tracking your daily work schedule

-    + For each day of the week, print a line for the time of day
+  + For each day of the week, print a line for each hour in a working day
-    + For Monday through Friday, there should be lines for an 8-hour work day
+  + Working hours are

-    + For Saturday, there should be lines for a 4-hour work day
+    + 8 hours on a regular work day (Monday-Friday)
+    + 4 hours on Saturday
-    + No work on Sunday, so print a message to that effect
+    + No work on Sunday

+  + If there are no hours to print, write a message instead

 * Hints